Disulfiram: Medical uses

 Disulfiram does not reduce alcohol cravings, so a major problem associated with this drug is extremely poor compliance.
 Methods to improve compliance include subdermal implants, which release the drug continuously over a period of up to 12 weeks, and supervised administration practices, for example, having the drug regularly administered by one's spouse.

 Although disulfiram remained the most common pharmaceutical treatment of alcohol abuse until the end of the 20th century, today it is often replaced or accompanied with newer drugs, primarily the combination of naltrexone and acamprosate, which directly attempt to address physiological processes in the brain associated with alcohol abuse.

+There is consistent evidence demonstrating disulfiram as an effective drug at inducing a restraint in addicts towards alcohol consumption.
+However the actionability and likelihood of improved outcomes for this drug is highly dependent on supervision and compliance.
+Modern day clinical centers make it a habit to follow guidelines that are densely infiltrated with making a clear distinction between unsupervised and supervised administration of drugs like disulfiram.
+Some meta analyses that discuss randomized controlled trials of disulfiram administration demonstrate that it has a very small effect on alcohol self-avoidance when the drug is taken voluntarily.
+On the contrary, when a supervisor is overviewing drug consumption, such as a spouse or pharmacist, the drug is in fact more effective than medications of the like, such as naltrexone, in being able to keep a person sober for a lengthy timeline.